Cracked Pot Meditations – The Art of Offense

 I have never worried about what intentions other people think I have when I’m shopping.

-Thank you for the gender I was born and identified with.
+Thank you for the gender I was born and identify with.

-I will never worry about violence from confused angry men.
-Or cries of sin from self righteous people
+I will never worry about violence from confused, angry men, or cries of sin from self-righteous people.le

 Thank you for the sexual preference I was born with.

-I get to enjoy a whole society marketing to my idea of sex and commitment.
+I get to enjoy a whole society marketing to my idea of sex and commitment style.

 Thank you for the leg up due to my class.